Westphalian Cup

 The Westphalia Cup is a German football club Cup competition open to teams from the Westphalia region of the North Rhine-Westphalia state.
 The competition in its existing format is relatively new compared to many other regional cups in Germany.
 It is one of the 21 regional cup competitions in Germany.
-The competition also acts as a qualifier to the following seasons' German Cup.
+The competition also acts as a qualifier to the following seasons' DFB-Pokal.

 Winners

 Pre-1981

 There are very few records of the competition prior to 1981, however, the following winners are known: